snsnsns/snsnsns.github.io/_projects/2013-05-20-AIGAportfolioday.md

 ![](/images/blogimages/AIGA/AIGAheader.jpg)

-I served as the vice president of AIGA Santa Barbara in 2013 and had the responsibility of planning, designing, and running a student portfolio review day at Lynda.com (now LinkedIn Learning) in Carpenteria, California.
-I asked my talented type designer friend Aoife Mooney to draw the lettering for the theme the AIGA board had thought up: "Vizualize and Realize Your Creative Career".
-The visual identity for the event is bright, upbeat and friendly to reflect AIGA's hopes for students' futures.
+I served as the vice president of AIGA Santa Barbara in 2013 and had the responsibility of branding, designing, planning, organizing and running a student portfolio review day at Lynda.com (now LinkedIn Learning) in Carpenteria, California.
+I hired type designer Aoife Mooney to draw the lettering for "Visualize and Realize Your Creative Career".
+The visual identity for the event is bright, upbeat and friendly to reflect AIGA's hopes for students' futures: a bright horizon ahead.

 ![](/images/blogimages/AIGA/AIGAportfolioday.jpg)